 General and administrative expenses consist primarily of: (1) personnel-related expenses (including stock-based compensation expense) for finance, legal and compliance, human resources, and IT, (2) external professional services, and (3) allocated overhead costs.
-We expect to incur additional general and administrative expenses as a result of operating as a public company.
 We also expect to increase the size of our general and administrative functions to support the growth of our business.
 As a result, we expect that our general and administrative expenses will increase in absolute dollars but may fluctuate as a percentage of total revenue from period to period.